laravel/nova-docs/3.0/actions/defining-actions.md

 #### Customizing The Connection And Queue

-You may customize the queue connection and queue name that the action is queued on by defining the `$connection` and `$queue` properties on your action within constructor:
+You may customize the queue connection and queue name that the action is queued on by setting the `$connection` and `$queue` properties within the action's constructor:

 ```php
 class EmailAccountProfile extends Action implements ShouldQueue